DeepSpectrum/DeepSpectrum/README.md

 ```

 `train` takes two feature files as input: training data and evaluation
 data, whereas `eval` and `predict` use a single input file.
-All cli interface share
+All cli interfaces share
 the `--model_dir` argument which specifies where checkpoints should be written
 during trainig and from where a trained model should be loaded for evaluation/prediction.
 All additional parameters for each network and operating mode are accessible via `-h`.